How Much Does Workmans’ Comp Pay for a Back Injury?

 A: They look at reports from doctors and the circumstances your injury has put you in physically, then determine the severity of your injury from this information.

-A: Workers’ compensation exists to protect employers from lawsuits while ensuring that injured workers get benefits.
+A: Workers’ compensation protects employers from lawsuits while ensuring injured workers get benefits.
 As a result, workers’ compensation laws prohibit lawsuits by injured employees against their employers in most circumstances.

 Recovery is personal.